Philadelphia Eagles vs. Detroit Lions NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Home and road insights

-- Detroit has covered the spread twice at home, and is 0-3 overall there, this season.

-- In three home games this season, Detroit has gone over the total once.

-- The average total in Lions home games this season is 47.7 points, 0.3 fewer than this outing's over/under (48).
+- The average total in Lions home games this season is 47.7 points, 0.3 fewer than this contest's over/under (48).

-- On the road, Philadelphia has two wins against the spread and is 2-2 overall.

-- In four road games this year, Philadelphia has hit the over twice.
+- Philadelphia has gone over the total twice in four road games this season.

 Powered by Data Skrive.